bowwang-tech/digital-garden-jekyll-template/_pages/index.md

   Take a look at <span style="font-weight: bold">[[Your first note]]</span> to get started on your exploration.
 </p>
  --><p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
+  <b>Hey folks!
+Good to see you here!</b>

+  This website is designed to archive my recent blogs along with my study and research.
+Feel free to let me know if you have any comments or advice.:)

-  Take a look at <span style="font-weight: bold">[[Your first note]]</span> to get started on your exploration.
+  Take a look at <span style="font-weight: bold">[[Your first note]]</span> to have an overview of the topic and related blogs.
 </p>

-This digital garden template is free, open-source, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).

-The easiest way to get started is to read this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).

 <strong>Recently updated notes</strong>